-Two killed during protests in Iran
+Iranian government warns protesters will 'pay the price'

 According to Mehr, Khojastehpour added that fire was not directed toward or into the crowds by the military, security or police forces.

-"Clashes occurred with individuals who had taken to the streets, heeding calls by the enemies of the system, " Khojastehpour is quoted as saying.
+"Clashes occurred with individuals who had taken to the streets, heeding calls by the enemies of the system," Khojastehpour is quoted as saying.
 "The objective was to conclude this gathering peacefully but given the presence of the aforementioned individuals and groups, this tragedy unfortunately occurred that resulted in the killing of two individuals who were present at the clashes."

 On Saturday, 80 people were detained in the nearby city of Arak, according to a government official, as reported by Mehr news agency.